Dharsansivaloganathan/Iot_Based_Smart_Agricultural_System/README.md

-Iot Based Smart Agricultural System for gardening and farming
+Iot Based Smart Agricultural System for gardening and farming.